R, Python or SAS: Which one should you learn first?

 Python and R are free software that can be downloaded by anyone.

 You don’t require prior knowledge in programming to learn SAS, and its easy-to-use GUI makes it the easiest to learn of all the three.
 The ability to parse SQL codes, combined with macros and other native packages make learning SAS child’s play for professionals with basic SQL knowledge.

 To analyze data in Python, you will use data mining libraries like Pandas, Numpy, and Scipy.
 In other words, you won’t code in native Python language when analyzing data.
-The code you write in these libraries looks somewhat similar to the code you write in R. Hence, it is easier to learn R when you are already familiar with the Python data mining libraries.
-If you already know R, then you should learn the basics of Python programming language before you start to learn the Python data mining ecosystem.
+The code you write in these libraries looks somewhat similar to the code you write in R. Hence, it is easier to learn Python for data science when you are already familiar with R. If you already know R, then you should learn the basics of Python programming language before you start to learn the Python data mining ecosystem.